 Are you looking for YA books about anxiety?
 Finding Audrey by Sophie Kinsella addresses social anxiety and not being able to travel outside of your home.

 Sophie Kinsella Takes On YA And Anxiety, Semple-Style

 Meet Bernadette Fox’s teen doppelgänger, Audrey.
 Audrey is the lead teen role in Sophie Kinsella’s YA book, Finding Audrey.
 The cover is uniquely reminiscent of Where’d You Go, Bernadette: A Novel by Maria Semple.
 Both book jackets portray brunette women with bangs and dark glasses.
 The background colors are nearly the same shade of The Uncorked Librarian’s favorite blueish-turquoise.
 The titles imply missing subjects.

 In addition, Where’d You Go and Finding Audrey are both about slightly off-kilter females desperately trying to find themselves.
 In our always-striving-to-be-better environment with curated social media bubbles and the generally tapped out world today, publishing YA books about anxiety is essential to teen health.

 A Book Review Of Finding Audrey by Sophie Kinsella

 Much Needed YA Books About Anxiety

-Kinsella hit her mark so, cough couch, my apologies for judging.
+Kinsella hit her mark so, cough cough, my apologies for judging.
 The skill of writing outside the box is one I respect and what makes authors worthy of mild greatness.